How PPD Affects Marriage

 Depression of any kind can seriously strain a relationship.
 However, postpartum depression is directly linked to an increase in marital problems.
 There are many reasons why marriage problems occur during postpartum depression.

 Facing postpartum depression is stressful enough on its own.
-When chronic sadness and anxiety combine with relationship tension, it can further compound the problem.
+Chronic sadness and anxiety combined with relationship tension can further compound the problem.

 Postpartum Depression Marriage Challenges

-There are many marital challenges that can occur due to postpartum depression.
-Often, both the mother and her spouse feel neglected, confused, unsupported, burdened or exhausted.
+Many marital challenges can occur due to postpartum depression.
+The mother and her spouse often feel neglected, confused, unsupported, burdened or exhausted.

-These feelings can lead to ongoing struggles that further add difficulty to being a new parent.
+These feelings can lead to ongoing struggles that further complicate being a new parent.